ray-project/ray/doc/source/cluster/getting-started.rst

     +++
     .. link-button:: ref-cluster-quick-start
         :type: ref
-        :text: Getting Started with Ray Clusters on VMs
+        :text: Get Started with Ray on VMs
         :classes: btn-outline-info btn-block
     ---

     **I want to run Ray on Kubernetes**
     ^^^
     Deploy a Ray application to a Kubernetes cluster.
-You can run the tutorial on a remote Kubernetes cluster or on your laptop via KinD.
+You can run the tutorial on a Kubernetes cluster or on your laptop via KinD.

     +++
     .. link-button:: kuberay-quickstart
         :type: ref
-        :text: Getting Started with Ray on Kubernetes
+        :text: Get Started with Ray on Kubernetes
         :classes: btn-outline-info btn-block

 .. include:: /_includes/clusters/announcement_bottom.rst